OpenAI

 Unity Catalog AI 0.4.0

 DatabricksFunctionClient now supports an optional warehouse_id for function execution, enabling use in workspaces without serverless compute.
-Python 3.10+ is now required, and several bug fixes address Gemini toolkit, LangGraph, and OSS client function creation issues.
+Python 3.10+ is now required, and several bug fixes address issues with Gemini toolkit, LangGraph, and OSS client function creation.

 Databricks partners with OpenAI on GPT-5.5